 - Colour palette consistent with branding (blue, green & white)

 - Feminine- appealing to the female market

 Work on your own profile theme, taking into account your values, culture, target market and branding.
-For further exploration of this and more, I recommend the Creative Social Media Planner, which you can read more about here.

 3. Keep your caption purposeful, neat and creative